 The Accounting Horizons Best Paper Award is presented to the best paper published each calendar year.
 The award winner is selected by online voting open to all Accounting Horizons subscribing members of the American Accounting Association.
 For 2017, the American Accounting Association is honored to be able to bestow this award to David A. Wood.

-Daniel Saavedra and Yiwei Dou to receive the 2017 AAA Competitive Manuscript Award
+Daniel Saavedra and Yiwei Dou receive the 2017 AAA Competitive Manuscript Award

-Lakewood Ranch, FL, June 12, 2017 - The American Accounting Association (AAA) would like to congratulate Daniel Saavedra and Yiwei Dou as recipients of the 2017 Competitive Manuscript Award.
+Lakewood Ranch, FL, August 9, 2017 - The American Accounting Association (AAA) congratulates Daniel Saavedra and Yiwei Dou as recipients of the 2017 Competitive Manuscript Award.
 Daniel Saavedra’s manuscript is “Renegotiation and the Choice of Covenants in Debt Contracts,” and Yiwei Dou’s manuscript is “The Spillover Effect of Consolidating Securitization Entities on Small Business Lending.”
-This AAA award will be presented to Daniel Saavedra and Yiwei Dou in the form of unique glass art pieces at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.
+This AAA award was presented to Daniel Saavedra and Yiwei Dou in the form of unique glass art pieces at the Wednesday plenary on August 9, 2017 at the AAA Annual Meeting in San Diego, CA.

 Daniel Saavedra is an Assistant Professor at the UCLA Anderson School of Management, where he teaches the introductory financial accounting class to MBA students.
 Professor Saavedra graduated (PhD and MBA) from the Massachusetts Institute of Technology in 2015.
 His main research interests are financial contracting and corporate taxation.
 Professor Saavedra's thesis investigates how the prospect of future renegotiations affects the design of loan contracts.
 The members of his dissertation committee were Anna Costello, Michelle Hanlon, Rodrigo Verdi, and Joseph Weber (Chair).